istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 ## Create secrets for ALB and Istio ingress gateway

-IBM Cloud Kubernetes Service generates TLS certificates and stores them as a secret in the default namespace when you request a DNS subdomain for an NLB IP.
-The Application Load Balancer Ingress subdomain certificates are also stored as a secret in the default namespace.
-We will need information from both of these credentials [EXPLAIN WHY YOU NEED BOTH HERE] to create new certificates and private keys and mount them into ALB and Istio ingress gateway pods.
+IBM Cloud Kubernetes Service generates TLS certificates and private keys and stores them as a secret in the default namespace when you request a DNS subdomain for an NLB IP.
+The Application Load Balancer Ingress subdomain certificates and keys are also stored as a secret in the default namespace.
+You need these credentials to establish the identities the ALB and the Istio ingress gateway will present one to another during mutual TLS authentication between them.
+You configure the ALB and the Istio ingress gateway to exchange these certificates signed by their private keys, and you configure the ALB and the Istio ingress gateway to trust the certificates one of another.

 1. Store the name of your cluster in the `CLUSTER_NAME` environment variable: